 Bank of America® Travel Rewards Credit Card

 When traveling internationally, credit cards can be the most secure and convenient method of payment.
 Unfortunately, many cards are incompatible with the latest generation of credit card readers in use around the world that require an EMV smart chip.
 And many of the cards that do have an EMV chip also have a 3% foreign transaction fee, an annual fee, or both.
 The is one of the only rewards cards that offers both an EMV smart chip along with no foreign transaction fees or annual fee.
 Cardholders also receive a competitive rewards program that features 1.5 points per dollar spent on purchases, and each point is worth one cent statement credit towards travel purchases.
-Plus, get a 20,000 online bonus points if you make at least $1,000 in purchases in the first 90 days of account opening - that can be a $200 statement credit toward travel purchases.
+Plus there's a 20,000 point sign-up bonus (after $1,000 spend in first 90 days) that is worth $200.
 (See also: The Best Travel Rewards Credit Cards)

 If there is a credit card designed to help people to pay off their debt, this is it. offers 15 months of interest free introductory financing on both new purchases and balance transfers (a variable APR fo 15.99%-24.74% applies after that), and is the only 0% APR offer with $0 intro fee for balance transfers made during the first 60 days of account opening.
 So cardholders in debt can transfer their existing balances to this card and avoid interest without paying the 3% balance transfer fee imposed by all other credit cards with interest free promotional financing offers.
 There's no penalty APR — paying late won't raise your interest rate.
 (All other account pricing and terms apply.)
 You also get a monthly FICO® score and Credit Dashboard for free to help keep an eye on your credit.